H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: Related work

-\textbf{Pose completion} task aims to complete a partially estimated human pose by localizing missing keypoints.
-Carissimi \etal~\cite{DBLP:conf/eccv/CarissimiRBM18(completion1)} formulates 2D pose completion task as a denoising problem where corrupted signal corresponds to partially estimated human pose and uncorrupted signal corresponds to the fully reconstructed pose.
-They propose a denoising variational autoencoder network to fill the missing keypoints.
-Given an incomplete 3D pose with missing keypoint and a large database of natural human poses, Bautembach \etal \cite{article(completion2)} selects a small subset of poses from the database based on their distance to the given incomplete pose.
-Later corresponding keypoints in the subset are averaged to replace the missing keypoints.
-Although the pose completion task is critical for real-world applications (where occlusion is a part of real-world scenarios), it has not been sufficiently explored due to the lack of annotated keypoint datasets.
-We believe our 3D whole-body dataset will enable more exploration of 3D pose estimation from a 2D incomplete human pose.
+\textbf{Pose completion} completes a partially estimated pose by localizing missing keypoints.
+Carissimi \etal~\cite{DBLP:conf/eccv/CarissimiRBM18(completion1)} propose a denoising variational autoencoder network to fill the missing keypoints in 2D pose completion.
+Bautembach \etal~\cite{article(completion2)} selects a small subset of poses from a database based on their distance to an incomplete 3D pose, and replaces the missing keypoints with the corresponding averaged keypoints in the subset.
+Despite being critical for real-world scenarios, pose completion has not been sufficiently explored due to the lack of annotated keypoint datasets.
+Our 3D whole-body dataset can facilitate more exploration of 3D pose estimation from 2D incomplete human poses.